Privacy and Data Protection Statement

 We’ll collect and use your information for one or more of the following reasons:

-• to process your order and send you the items that you have ordered through the GOSH Charity shop.
+• to process your order and send you the items that you have ordered through our shop;

-• for the purpose of you entering a raffle, prize draw or competition.
+• for the purposes of you entering a raffle, prize draw or competition;

 • to assess your personal information for credit risk, age verification or fraud prevention.
 Charities can be targeted for illegal purposes such as money laundering and therefore we are required to monitor financial activity and report suspected fraud to the appropriate authorities.

-• for your participation or expressed interest in an event, ensuring you have all the required information required.
+• for your participation or expressed interest in an event, ensuring you have all the required information;

-• to ask you to help the Charity by raising money on our behalf or donating money to us but always in accordance with our supporter commitment found here.
+• to ask you to help the Charity by raising money on our behalf or donating money to us but always in accordance with our supporter commitment;.

-• where you made a donation in celebration of another individual and that individual, or a related person, wish to know who has given.
+• where you have made a donation in celebration of another individual and that individual, or a related person, wish to know who has given; and

-• to process any donation(s) we may receive from you.
+• to process any donation(s) or gifts we may receive from you;

-• to provide you with information about the Charity’s work or activities.
+• to provide you with information about the Charity’s work or activities that you have requested;

-• for internal record keeping such as to manage feedback or respond to complaints.
+• for internal record keeping such as to manage feedback, respond to enquiries or complaints;

 • to analyse and improve our services regarding: